observe-k8s/observe-k8s.github.io/README.md

 This directory contains a [Hugo](https://gohugo.io) web site.

-When the `main` branch of this repo is updated a fresh build and deploy of the website is executed.
-Recent Netlify builds and deployments are listed at <https://app.netlify.com/sites/tag-security>.

 Add content by adding Markdown files to directories in [./content](./content).

 Update layouts for each content type in [./layouts](./layouts/).